Privacy Notice for Patients and Public

 We use CCTV systems and body cameras at Trust sites for prevention of criminal activity and to reduce fear of crime for Trust staff and our service users.
 The use of these systems is covered by the Trust Closed Circuit Television Policy which adheres to the relevant legislation and codes of practice, including Data Protection legislation.

-The Trust ensures that the use of CCTV is publicised by appropriate signage and service users will be advised of any such use in clinical areas and on wards.
+The Trust ensures that the use of CCTV and body cameras is publicised by appropriate signage as they may be required for any area of the Trust that deems it necessary and this includes clinical areas and on wards.

 Information about a person's previous gender is subject to the current Gender Recognition Act.
 Personal data about a person's previous gender will only be shared with the service user's explicit consent.
 More information on this can be found in the Interim Gender Protocol on the NHS England website.